 I would personally recommend redeeming vouchers as soon as possible.
 Your account could become dormant if you don’t login within a 6 month period.
 This means your tracked cashback could be at risk if you don’t use it in the short term.

-Get Notified of Cashback as You Browse
+Get Notified of Cashback As You Browse

 In the dropdown features menu at the top of the website, you will see a section called 'Cashback Notifier'.
 This browser extension helps to keep you informed of the cashback on offer before you make a purchase online.
 When you do a google search, you will see which websites offer cashback.
 Also, when you are on a participating retailer's website, a popup will appear letting you know cashback is available.
 The extension works with Chrome, Firefox and Safari.

-How Can TopCashback Give You CashBack?
+How Can TopCashback give you money?

 This seems to be a commonly asked question.
 The website effectively pays you the affiliate income it earns every time you click through to a retailer and make a purchase.
 When you buy, the retailer pays an affiliate commission to TopCashback for sending you to their store.
 Whilst most websites pocket this commission as income, TopCashback pays it back to you.

-How Does TopCashback Make Money?
+How Does TopCashback Make Money Themselves?